 -

 Pericardial Cavity: The space between the parietal and visceral pericardium is called the pericardial cavity.
-It contains a small amount of pericardial fluid, which reduces friction as the heart beats And that's really what it comes down to..
+It contains a small amount of pericardial fluid, which reduces friction as the heart beats But it adds up..

 Functions of the Pericardium